OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 Weight Capacity

 When looking at different paddle boards it is important to check out how much weight the iSUP board will comfortably keep afloat.
 Don’t just account for your weight, but the full weight you want to put on the iSUP board.
 Want to paddle with a friend, pack a daypack, or bring your dog along for the ride?
-Their weight will need to be added to yours when choosing an inflatable paddle board.
+Their weight will need to be added to yours when choosing inflatable paddle boards.

 Board Length